andrerocco/andre-rocco-webstore/README.md

-# ANDRE⠀ROCCO™'s Webstore
+# ANDRE⠀ROCCO's Webstore

 _Read this in other languages: [English](./README.md), [Português (Brasil)](./README.pt-BR.md)_.

-> Explore ANDRE⠀ROCCO™'s vision through the official website.
+> Explore ANDRE⠀ROCCO's vision through the official website.
 Discover the latest releases, projects and creations.
 Get
 > to know the story behind the development of each project of the brand through the _Archive_'s pages.

 This application includes a virtual store and a blog with a content management system.
 The application was developed